ondrejosicka/cityfreight-collected-data/README.md

 # CityFreight: Collected Data

-This data is made available as part of a research project Freight Logistics in Smart Cities (CityFreight; project number 308790), funded by the Research Council of Norway.
+This data is made available as part of a research project Freight Logistics in Smart Cities (CityFreight; project number 308790), funded by the Research Council of Norway and led by Stein Wallace, Professor at NHH Norwegian School of Economics.
 The aim of this project is to provide public authorities with a toolbox for realistically evaluating major decisions that would make freight transportation in a city more energy-efficient and sustainable.

 ## `links_Bergen.csv` - Transportation Network of Bergen